ahstram/al3c/README.md

 # al3c

-We provide an al3c example for parallelized ABC-SMC using the coalescent simulator MaCS as the simulation engine.
+We provide an al3c example for parallelized ABC-SMC using the coalescent simulator MaCS, available at https://github.com/gchen98/macs

 Running the provided example with al3c on a Linux 64-bit system is as simple as issuing the following commands: